 Your Standardized Test Scores

-BU requires the SAT or ACT Plus Writing.
-The TOEFL or IELTS is also required if your first language or the primary language spoken in your home is not English.
+BU requires the SAT or ACT with writing.* The TOEFL or IELTS is also required if your first language or the primary language spoken in your home is not English.
 Some programs have additional requirements.
 Please see the Program Requirements for Freshmen for your program of study.

 Teacher and Counselor Recommendations

-It’s important to ask teachers or counselors who know you well to write your recommendations.
+It’s important to ask teachers and counselors who know you well to write your recommendations.
 They can give us a better understanding of who you are as a person and in the classroom.

 Other Personal Qualifications